rafifpurnomo/rafifpurnomo/README.md

 ###

 <p align="left">Hello!
-My name is Rafif Purnomo, and I am a Software Engineer in front-end web development with over 2 years of experience in the industry.
-I have a deep passion for web development and am always keen to create engaging and responsive user interfaces.
-As a software engineer, I am required to think critically, solve problems, and stay updated with the digital world.</p>
+My name is Rafif Purnomo.
+I am a Bachelor's degree student in Software Engineering at Telkom University.
+I focus on backend development and I am also interested in creating user interfaces that are attractive and responsive.
+As a software engineer, I need to think critically, solve problems, and always keep up with the latest developments in the digital world.</p>

 ###